KyeOnDiscord/kyeondiscord/README.md

 ### Hello there 👋
-My name is Kye (also known as this shitty named called "ProMasterBoy"
+My name is Kye
 - 🖊I’m currently working on:

 Pro Swapper (Fortnite Skin Swapper)

-Other small shitty projects
+Other small projects

 - 💻Coding Languages: